nsshommo/jaycuthrell.github.io/blog/_posts/2002-07-08-and-for-my-next-trick.markdown

 - Pad Thai and Intel Online Services (oops) in DC

-[

 Today is my last day with Scient.
-It's been extremely real -- a truly amazing experience that I will always cherish.
+It's been extremely real - a truly amazing experience that I will always cherish.
 One thing is for certain, I've been very well fed.

-Good luck, stay in touch, and let me know if you ever visit Raleigh!
+Good luck, stay in touch and let me know if you ever visit Raleigh!

 I'll take you to Coopers for some -real- vinegar base BBQ.
 Vegetarians can enjoy the hush puppies and slaw.
 At the very least we can pass out from drinking obscenely sweet tea.